Coppermine-SP/cloudinteractive-nbconvert/README.md

 Convert your Jupyter Notebook along with a fully customizable cover page to PDF.

+This tool is designed for those who wish to easily convert their Jupyter Notebooks into PDFs with the added benefit of a customizable HTML-based cover page.

+Awesome for your coding assignment.

 ## Features
 * Fully customizable HTML-based cover page
 * Integration into Visual Studio Code (via task.json)